-The Experiment in International Living is the most experienced provider of summer abroad programs for high school students.
+The Experiment in International Living is the most experienced provider of summer abroad programs for high school students and a leader in international virtual exchange.
 For more than 85 years, our multi-week immersive programs have allowed students to explore the world through hands-on experiences and homestays in local communities through the lens of a specific theme.
 With 30 programs in 26 countries, The Experiment provides hundreds of students each year with invaluable cultural, interpersonal, leadership, language, and college-prep skills that help them thrive in diverse environments and careers.